HegemanLab/w4mcorcov_galaxy_wrapper/README.md

 # w4mcorcov\_galaxy\_wrapper

-This Galaxy tool presents an emulation of the SIMCA® OPLS-DA® S-PLOT® along with several plots from [the Bioconductor `ropls` package](https://dx.doi.org/10.18129/B9.bioc.ropls).
+This Galaxy tool presents an emulation of the SIMCA® OPLS-DA® S-PLOT® along with several plots from [the Bioconductor `ropls` package, doi:10.18129/B9.bioc.ropls](https://dx.doi.org/10.18129/B9.bioc.ropls).
 This tool plots the correlation of each feature with the OPLS-DA projection of multivariate data for two classes of data against the covariance of the same.

 The original plot which this tool emulates is described in:
-> Wiklund, Susanne and Johansson, Erik and Sjöström, Lina and Mellerowicz, Ewa J. and Edlund, Ulf and Shockcor, John P. and Gottfries, Johan and Moritz, Thomas and Trygg, Johan (2008).
-Visualization of GC/TOF-MS-Based Metabolomics Data for Identification of Biochemically Interesting Compounds Using OPLS Class Models.
-In Analytical Chemistry, 80 (1), pp. 115–122. doi:10.1021/ac0713510
+> Wiklund *et al.* (2008). **Visualization of GC/TOF-MS-Based Metabolomics Data for Identification of Biochemically Interesting Compounds Using OPLS Class Models.** In *Analytical Chemistry, 80 (1), pp. 115–122.* [doi:10.1021/ac0713510](https://dx.doi.org/10.1021/ac0713510)

 # notes and thoughts